shinesoleil/twhomework-cucumber/README.md

 4. Open the following webpage:
 > http://localhost:8080/page

-5. Run the folowing command to test the application:
+5. Run the folowing command in "test" folder to test the application:
-> cd test
 > cucumber.js

 ## TODO：